 We are sure your children will be happy at our school.
 It is our aim to provide the best possible education for them.
 However, sometimes things do go wrong and if you have any concerns or complaints, we want to know.

-In the first instance contact your child’s teacher if this does not clear the matter then please contact the headteacher.
-Usually matters can be easily cleared up, however, if you are still not satisfied, the next step is to contact the Chair of Governors.
+In the first instance contact your child’s teacher if this does not clear the matter then please contact the Head of School.
+Usually matters can be easily cleared up, however, if you are still not satisfied, the next step is to contact the Executive Head and then the Chair of Governors.

 Should parents wish to make a formal complaint to the Governing Body and/or the Local Education Authority, please contact the school office.
 The policy for dealing with Parental Concerns is available on this website.